open-telemetry/opentelemetry-collector-contrib/pkg/ottl/contexts/ottlspanevent/README.md

 ## Enums

-The Traces Context supports the enum names from the traces proto.
+The Span Event Context supports the enum names from the traces proto.